 I’ve been making a list of topics to write about here on my blog and before the list gets too much longer I thought I’d talk about one of those feared and most often misunderstood subjects:

-I cover this topic in depth in my Artistic Development online class that starts on June 4, but I thought I’d touch on a couple of points about this topic here on my blog today.
+I cover this topic in depth in my Artistic Development online class but I thought I’d touch on a couple of points about this topic here on my blog today.
 And the first thing I want to make sure I get across is that to Critique a piece of artwork does not mean criticize it!

 A critique should never be a negative experience whether you’re giving one or receiving one.
 It’s a learning experience.
 It’s about evaluating the work, learning from it and using that information to inform your next piece.
 It’s not about whether or not you like the work it’s about evaluating the work based on the execution of the design and the techniques used.